colinator27/DogScepter/README.md

     - Convert from GameMaker structures into custom ones
     - Convert from custom structures back into GameMaker structures
     - Save and load these custom structures to JSON as necessary
-    - Assets that are currently supported as of writing:
+    - Assets that are currently supported (as of last README update):
     	- General info/options
     	- Audio groups
     	- Texture groups (and dealing with textures in general)